Kristen Bell: 2012–2019: Frozen and The Good Place

 Also in 2017, she appeared in the biographical comedy-drama The Disaster Artist, the action comedy CHiPs and the comedy How to Be a Latin Lover.
 In November 2017, she played a housewife (with Dax Shepard as her husband) preparing for a Christmas party in Sia's music video for "Santa's Coming for Us".

 In 2018, she began hosting the web series Momsplaining with Kristen Bell, with episodes airing on the Ellen DeGeneres video platform Ellentube.
 In the series, Bell gives new and expecting mothers tips about motherhood.
 The title of the series is a pun on the commonly used term "mansplaining".
 Bell later had the leading role in the Netflix comedy-drama film Like Father.
-She also voiced the character of Jade Wilson in the animated comedy film Teen Titans Go!
+She voiced the character of Jade Wilson in the animated comedy film Teen Titans Go!
 To the Movies and reprised her voice role as Princess Anna in the animated comedy sequel film Ralph Breaks the Internet.

-On September 20, 2018, Hulu confirmed that Bell would reprise her role of Veronica Mars in an 8-episode fourth season of the drama series Veronica Mars, which would premiere in July 2019.
-In 2019, she again reprised her role of Princess Anna in the video game, Kingdom Hearts III and the sequel, Frozen II which was released on November 22, 2019.
+On September 20, 2018, Hulu confirmed that Bell would reprise her role of Veronica Mars in an eight-episode fourth season of the drama series Veronica Mars, which would premiere in July 2019.
+In 2019, she again reprised her role of Princess Anna in the video game Kingdom Hearts III and the sequel Frozen 2 which was released on November 22, 2019.
 Bell served as host and executive producer on the Disney+ docuseries Encore!, which premiered in November 2019.
 She made her directorial debut with the eighth episode of the fourth season of The Good Place.
 The series concluded after its fourth season, airing its final episode in January 2020.
 At the 25th Critics' Choice Awards, Bell received the #SeeHer Award, which recognizes women who "push boundaries on changing stereotypes and acknowledge the importance of authentic portrayals of women across the entertainment landscape".